Usage

 To use Featrix, first install the client using pip:

-$ pip install featrix-client # Coming soon.
+$ pip install featrixclient # or pip3 install featrixclient

 You’ll also need a Featrix server; you can run the enterprise edition on-site in your environment or use our hosted SaaS.